Reverse Engineering of Generative Models: Inferring Model Hyperparameters from Generated Images: Proposed approach

-For each GM, we further document the model hyperparameters as reported in their papers.
+We further document the model hyperparameters for each GM as reported in their papers.
 Specifically, we investigate two aspects: network architecture and training loss functions.
-We form a super-set of $15$ network architecture parameters, (\eg, number of layers, normalization type) and eight different loss function types.
-We consequently obtain a large-scale fake image dataset $\mathbb{D} = \{{\bf{X}}_i, {\bf{y}}^n_i, {\bf{y}}^l_i\}_{i=1}^{N}$ where ${\bf{X}}_i\in\mathbb{R}^{64\times64\times3}$ is a fake image, ${\bf{y}}^n_i\in\mathbb{R}^{15}$ and ${\bf{y}}^l_i\in\mathbb{R}^{8}$ are the vectors representing the ground-truth network architecture and loss functions, respectively.
-We also show the t{-}SNE distribution for both network architecture and loss functions in Figure \ref{fig:tsne} for different type of models and datasets.
-We can clearly observe that ground-truth vectors both for network architecture and loss function are evenly distributed across the space for both type of data: face and non-face.
+We form a super-set of $15$ network architecture parameters (\eg, number of layers, normalization type) and $10$ different loss function types.
+We obtain a large-scale fake image dataset $\mathbb{D} = \{{\bf{X}}_i, {\bf{y}}^n_i, {\bf{y}}^l_i\}_{i=1}^{N}$ where ${\bf{X}}_i$ is a fake image, ${\bf{y}}^n_i\in\mathbb{R}^{15}$ and ${\bf{y}}^l_i\in\mathbb{R}^{10}$ represent the ground-truth network architecture and loss functions, respectively.
+We also show the t{-}SNE distribution for both network architecture and loss functions in Figure \ref{fig:tsne} for different \VA{types} of models and datasets.
+We observe that the ground-truth vectors for both network architecture and loss function are evenly distributed across the space for both types of data: face and non-face.